MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

     x.prev = nil
 {% endhighlight %}

 This runs in $$\mathcal{O}(1)$$.
-It's important to add the element to the start of the list and not the end, as this linked list doesn't implement a tail pointer, which would mean traversing the list before adding the element.
+This linked list doesn't implement a tail pointer, so it's important to add the element to the start of the list and not the end, as that would mean traversing the list before adding the element.

 #### Deletion
 {% highlight python linenos %}